dready92/10er10/UPGRADE.md

 - use CSS media queries to adapt search results width and my playlists width
 - display the time at cursor in progression bar
 - click on an artist or album in search results minified boxes to open it
+- dedicated artist page
+- dedicated album page
+- two columns layout for the "all artists" page

 Upgrade from 0.10 to 0.11
 =========================